wojciechkumon/todo-app-onboarding/kotlin-step-function/README.md

 # kotlin-step-function

 It's a simple backend to test Kotlin + serverless capabilities with AWS Step Functions.
-It has be easy develop locally and to deploy in a convenient way.
+It has to be easy to develop locally and to deploy in a convenient way.
 It can compile both to:
-- the native GraalVM (long build, short cold start)
+- the native GraalVM executable (longer build, faster cold start)
-- JAR with JVM runtime (fast build, long cold start)
+- JAR with JVM runtime (faster build, slower cold start)

 ## Prerequisites